 Make all mental health inpatient services sites smokefree by 2018.

 4. Backing evidence based innovations to support quitting

 We are committed to evidence-based policy making, so we aim to:

 Help people to quit smoking by permitting innovative technologies that minimise the risk of harm. · Maximise the availability of safer alternatives to smoking.

 The Government’s new Tobacco Control Plan is due to be published later in 2022.

 For further discussion of the Tobacco Control Plan, see our briefing Delivery of a new Tobacco Control Plan (November 2021).

 Independent review on the Smokefree 2030 target

-In February 2022, Health Secretary Sajid Javid made a statement in the House of Commons where he updated Members on work the Government was taking in response to health inequalities.
+In February 2022, Health Secretary Sajid Javid made a statement in the House of Commons where he updated Members on work the Government was undertaking in response to health inequalities.

-The second review would consider the Government’s ambition to be Smokefree by 2030, and is being led by Javed Khan, formed CEO of children’s charity Barnardo’s.
-The the premise for the review:
+The second review would consider the Government’s ambition to be Smokefree by 2030, and is being led by Javed Khan, former CEO of children’s charity Barnardo’s.
+Mr Javid set out the premise for the review: